IHE/ITI.MHD/input/pagecontent/ITI-65.md

 For complete information on constructing a FHIR Bundle Resource, see [http://hl7.org/fhir/R4/bundle.html](http://hl7.org/fhir/R4/bundle.html).

-The FHIR Bundle.meta.profile shall have the following value depending on the Actor implementation of no options (Minimal Metadata), Comprehensive Metadata Option, or UnContained References Option:
+The FHIR Bundle.meta.profile shall have the following value depending on the actor implementation of no options (Minimal Metadata), Comprehensive Metadata Option, or UnContained References Option:
 - [Minimal Metadata](StructureDefinition-IHE.MHD.Minimal.ProvideBundle.html): `https://profiles.ihe.net/ITI/MHD/StructureDefinition/IHE.MHD.Minimal.ProvideBundle`
   - shall be a Transaction Bundle
   - all resources shall be compliant with minimal constraints, they may be marked minimal, comprehensive, or unContained